Creatine vs Protein: Which is Best to Build Muscle?

 Say you are currently eating plenty of protein and you’re doing it consistently.
 In this case, you wouldn’t necessarily need a whey protein powder to hit your protein intake for the day.

 In this case, creatine may be the “better” option for you and your goals.
-But, unless you are trying to build muscle, strength, or increase performance … there are other supplements that could potentially benefit you more.
+But, unless you are trying to build muscle, strength, or increase performance, other supplements could potentially benefit you more.

 So again, it’s not that one of these supplements is “better” than the other.
 They do, however, have situations where they're perhaps more beneficial than the other.